Vietnam.vn - Nền tảng quảng bá Việt Nam

 - Respiratory effects: Aggravates underlying diseases such as asthma, bronchitis, especially dangerous for children.

 For young children, the risk is even greater due to their immature immune and respiratory systems.
-Children have the habit of hugging and putting toys in their mouths, making it easy for them to come into contact through the skin and respiratory tract.
+Children have a habit of hugging and putting toys in their mouths, making it easy for them to come into contact through the skin and respiratory tract.

 A large epidemiological study published in the Journal of the National Cancer Institute followed more than 25,000 workers in the formaldehyde manufacturing industry in the United States.